-- A transfer switch also ensures overall safety of your power supply system.
+- A transfer switch also ensures the overall safety of your power supply system.

 - It provides power to specific appliances through specific switches.

-Below are the step by step instruction to install your portable generator transfer switch:
+Below is the step by step instruction to install your portable generator transfer switch:

 Step 1: First of all, you have to switch off your main power grid system from your home electrical service panel.
 You need to be careful while doing this as the terminals still get energized.

 Step 2: At this step, you need to determine what are the most important household circuits in your home.
-These are things that you use in an emergency situation when there is any power outage.
+These are things that you use in an emergency when there is any power outage.
 Generally, the most important household appliances are lights, fans, freezer, refrigerator, furnace, and some other necessary things.

 Step 3: Now, you have to match all your crucial circuits with the circuit inlet.
 You will get all these on your pre-wired transfer switch.
-It will be great if you can balance the load in your transfer switch as perfect as it was initially.
-Suppose, your freezer is on the rightmost switch circuit, you should try to connect your refrigerator to the circuit that is on the farthest place to the left.
+It will be great if you can balance the load in your transfer switch as perfectly as it was initially.
+Suppose your freezer is on the rightmost switch circuit, you should try to connect your refrigerator to the circuit that is on the farthest place to the left.

 Now, the double-pole circuits will need two 120 V of circuit connections.
 You also keep in mind that you don’t mismatch the 15-amp and 20-amp circuits with one another.

 Step 4: After that, you need to choose and remove a knockout at the endpoint or bottom of your main electrical service panel box.
 You need to ensure a proper sized knockout to match the connector.
 It will be on the comfortable conduit that is coming from the transfer switch.

-Step 5: Now, you have to give the connection to the wires from your transfer switch into the hole of the knockout.
+Step 5: Now, you have to give the connection to the wires from your transfer switch into the hole knockout.
 You should be careful not to damage the insulation while doing this.
-You see that all the wires are labeled with maintaining the serial of the circuit in the switch box.
+You see that all the cables are labeled with maintaining the serial of the circuit in the switch box.